RSS

 What bothers you the most about buying a home in London, Ontario, and the surrounding area?

 In this survey, what were these buyers thinking?
 Add up 28.17% + 44.17%, and you get 72.34% or 3/4 of their worries!
-If you take that 72.34% and add the 9.67% of finding a good Realtor, we now have 82.01% of most buyers’ fears.
+If you take 72.34% and add 9.67% for finding a good Realtor, you get 82.01% of most buyers’ fears.

 How would you feel if you had answers to 82.01% of your concerns and had the confidence to buy the right home for you and your family?